Axis PR Veneto ERDF 2021-2027

 The 9PV-up project is the decisive step in turning an experimental technology into a concrete industrial solution.
 Through 9PV-up, 9-Tech will move from TRL6 to TRL8 maturity level, thus completing the process scaling and optimization path.

-Thus, the world’s first industrial plant based on 9-Tech‘s patented technology will rise in Porto Marghera (Venice); it will have a capacity of about 600 kg/h and will allow recovery:
+The project involves the construction of the world’s first industrial plant based on 9-Tech‘s patented technology; it will have a capacity of about 600 kg/h and will enable recovery:

 - 390 kg/h of glass